GRMN111 Elementary German II

 - VI.
 Catalog Course Description

-- This interactive course continues the work of GRMN110; students continue to acquire a basic knowledge of understanding, speaking, reading, and writing German.
-It continues to stress oral proficiency, listening, comprehension, and grammatical accuracy.
+- This interactive course continues the work of GRMN110; students continue to acquire a basic knowledge of understanding, speaking, reading, and writing German and it continues to stress oral proficiency, listening, comprehension, and grammatical accuracy.
 German cultural background accompanies each chapter.

 - VII.
 Required Course Content and Direction